-Enter in the fourth column the amount of the distributed Utah nonrefundable credit shown on the Utah Schedule K-1 received by this partnership from the upper-tier pass-through entity.
+Enter in the fourth column the amount of the distributed Utah nonrefundable credit shown on the Utah Schedule K-1 received by this corporation from the upper-tier pass-through entity.

-Carry the nonrefundable credits over to the Utah Schedule K, line 17 for this return.
-If you have multiple credits for the same credit code, combine the credit amounts before entering on the Schedule K. Allocate the credit to the partners on their individual Schedule K-1 based on their ownership percentage or the partnership agreement.
+Carry the nonrefundable credits over to the Utah Schedule K, line 18 for this return.
+If you have multiple credits for the same credit code, combine the credit amounts before entering on the Schedule K. Allocate the credit to the shareholders on their individual Schedule K-1 based on their ownership percentage.